-The JLEN team says that both projects are very similar to a traditional infrastructure investment - a collection of long-term contracts covering both input costs and offtake agreements, most likely on a take or pay arrangement.
+The JLEN team says that both projects are very similar to a traditional infrastructure investment - a collection of long-term contracts covering both input costs and offtake agreements, most likely on a take or pay arrangement (take or pay is where a buyer agrees to take a per-specified amount of a product or pay a penalty if it does not).
 It adds that they offer attractive return profiles compared to the portfolio average, including the prospect of NAV uplifts as the projects progress through to operation.
-Additionally, it adds that the discount rates on these projects should fall as investors become more familiar with them.
+Additionally, the discount rates used to value these projects should fall as investors become more familiar with them, which increases their capital value.
 The capital required for future funding obligations is likely to be met by asset sales.